 Although the area from shoulder to elbow is generally considered a safe contact area, we can’t assume physical contact of any kind will be acceptable for a student we don’t know.
 We might want to convey approval or reassurance, and a “pat on the back” may seem natural to us, but approval should be verbal or signaled unless we’re certain they appreciate the contact.

 Schools develop subcultures, influenced by both the societies the students come from and administration policies.
-Some have a “no physical contact” rule for everyone.
+Some schools have a “no physical contact” rule for everyone.
 At the other end of the spectrum, hugs abound among students and staff.
 We are guests, expected to adapt to whatever subculture we find ourselves in.
 Being authority figures in someone else’s subculture presents a special challenge.

-I think we all know physical contact for control is only appropriate when safety is an immediate concern, but if not: it is.
+I think we all know that physical contact for control is only appropriate when safety is an immediate concern, but if not: it is.